Terms and Conditions

 9.8.
 By granting approval, the Client declares that the concept submitted is to be used by the Contractor to implement the agreed Services or partial Services on its basis.

 9.9.
-The Client is obliged to declare approval within three working days of the concept being made available, including previous work products and the request for approval by the Contractor.
+The Client is obliged to declare approval within a reasonable period of time (at least five working days) of the concept being made available, including previous work products and the request for approval by the Contractor.
 In order to meet the agreed deadlines, the Client must start checking the approval immediately from the time of notification of readiness for approval and declare approval as soon as possible.
+The specific deadline can be agreed individually in the project plan.

 9.10.
 If the Client refuses approval, it depends on the agreed Services whether a revision of the concept is necessary or whether this is a change request that must be compensated.
 If the revised concept deviates substantially from the original concept or if the revised concept does not substantially contradict the Client’s original requirements, at least in part, the revision shall not be considered part of the agreed Services, and the Client shall be compensated accordingly.